 Arise

-Arise is a US-based platform with a 25-year history in the industry.
+Arise is a US-based platform with over 25-years in the industry.

 Service offerings:

-- Omnichannel support – Arise’s agents can provide services via phone (75% of services), text and email, live chat and social media.
+• Omnichannel support – Arise agents can provide services via phone, text, email, live chat and social media.

 Pros:

-- A large number of domestic, work-from-home agents
+• A large number of experienced, work-from-home agents

 Cons: